erjosito/azure-networking-lab/README.md

 Another problem that needs to be solved is return traffic.
 With stateful network devices such as firewalls you need to prevent asymmetric routing.
 In other words, source-to-destination traffic needs to go through the same firewall as destination-to-source traffic (for any given TCP or UDP flow).
 This can be achieved by source-NATting the traffic at the NVAs, so that the destination will always send the return traffic the right way.

-Lastly, we have verified that this construct works for local peerings, but globally peered vnets will not be able to access the ILB IP address because of current limitations in Azure at the time of this writing.
+Lastly, we have verified that this construct works for local and global peerings, when using the standard Azure Load Balancer (as opposed to the basic SKU).

 ## Lab 5: Using the Azure LB for return traffic <a name="lab5"></a>